-  While the usage of ATMs has increased significantly over the past 10 years, fraudsters have become more sophisticated in their methods of trying to steal funds from bank accounts.
+While the number of financial tasks you can complete via ATMs has increased significantly over the past 10 years, fraudsters have also become more sophisticated in their methods of trying to steal funds from bank accounts.

 The threat of unscrupulous behaviour from a small number of individuals shouldn't put you off from using cash machines, but it's always wise to adopt a safety-conscious approach when making any kind of cash withdrawal.

 Tip #1: Check the cash machine before using it

 You may not have time to thoroughly check an ATM before inserting your card, but there are a few quick and simple things you can do